jaywu103201/IPAS/證照/SecurityPlus/list.md

 ■ Network address allocation
 ■ Subscription services
 ```
-# Domain 3.0 Architecture and Design 安全架構與設計
+# Domain 3.0 Architecture and Design
 ```
 3.1 Explain use cases and purpose for frameworks, best practices and secure configuration guides.
 ■ Industry-standard frameworks and reference architectures ■ Regulatory
 ■ Non-regulatory